UW-SchoolProjects/team_David_Jao/README.md

    ```bash
    xboard -fcp "./program"
    ```
+   The engine always runs under the forced-capture ruleset (captures are mandatory when available).
+When playing against a human or another engine, the opponent must also obey forced-capture or their quiet moves may be rejected as illegal.
 3. To persist `stderr` metrics, wrap the command so the shell redirects output for you:
    ```bash
    mkdir -p build/logs